pulkitverma25/IITG_Thesis_Template/README.md

 4. This is tested only on Linux platform.

-5. If you do not understand step 2 and 3 and you are getting an error regarding some .sty file missing, then copy the sontents of "Missing_Styles" directory into the directory where "IITG_Thesis.tex" is kept.
+5. If you do not understand step 1 and 2 and you are getting an error regarding some .sty file missing, then copy the contents of "Missing_Styles" directory into the directory where "IITG_Thesis.tex" is kept.
 It might solve the problem.